defog-ai/sql-eval/README.md

 ## Running the Test

 ### OpenAI
-Remember to have your OpenAI API key (`OPENAI_API_KEY="sk-..."`) set as an environment variable before running the test.
-Instructions [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety). <br>
+Remember to have your OpenAI API key (`OPENAI_API_KEY="sk-..."`) set as an environment variable before running the test if you plan to call the OpenAI API (or Anthropic/other LLM API's accordingly).

 To test it out with just 10 questions (instead of all 175), parallelized across 5 :

 ```bash